PsyonixMonroe/nvim/README.md

 run command `cp -r ~/.config/nvim/site ~/.local/share/nvim/`

-open neovim and `:PlugInstall`
+open neovim and `:PlugInstall` and `:MasonUpdate`

 run `:checkhealth` - correct any issues with the system (language installs that are not available or the correct version).

-close and reopen then `:LspInstallInfo`, install the language servers that you would like.
+close and reopen then `:Mason`, install the language servers that you would like.
 This might require other components to be installed on the system.

 ## IntellIJ IDEA
 open IDEA and install the jetbrains vim plugin.